thomaslenaour/ytrack/subjects/say-hello-to-functions/README.md

 ### Instructions

-Create a `sayHello` function that says "Hello".
+Create a `sayHello` function that returns "Hello".

-Create a `sayHelloTo` function that says "Hello $name".
+Create a `sayHelloTo` function that returns "Hello $name".

 `sayHelloTo` with the following available parameters: